jacopo-tarantino/Technology-Shocks-and-Labor-Supply-A-Comparative-Analysis/README.md

 ## Files
-> `project.py`: contains full project pdf, made for an university project.
+> `project.pdf`: contains full project pdf, made for an university project.
 >
-> `code.py`: contains the code in MATLAB to run
+> `code.m`: contains the code in MATLAB to run